Our Governing Body

 Terms of Reference:

-• Set, with the support of the School Leadership Advisor (SLA) Headteacher’s annual performance objectives.
+• Set, with the support of the Local Authority Advisor the Headteacher’s annual performance objective

 • Monitor throughout the year the performance of the Headteacher against agreed performance objectives.

-• Review, with the support of the SLA achievement of performance objectives.
+• Review, with the support of the Local Authority Advisor achievement of performance objective

 • Make recommendations to the First/Pay Review Committee in respect of the Headteacher’s annual pay progression.